Monitor platform status

 ## Who can view it [#who-can-view-it]

-Platform status requires the on-chain **admin** or **system manager** role for the active system.
-An account without one of those roles sees an authorization notice instead of the panels.
+To view Platform status, your account needs the on-chain **admin** or **system manager** role for the active system.
+Without one of those roles, you see an authorization notice instead of the panels.
 Access fails closed, so partial or missing role data also hides the page.

-This matches the read scope of the platform status API: the page and the endpoints answer to the same permission set.
+This matches the read scope of the platform status API: the page and the endpoints answer to the same permission set, so the same role that unlocks the page also covers the endpoints.

 ## What the page shows [#what-the-page-shows]